dlang/DIPs/Drafts/1NNN-JSH.md

 i"Hello, ${name}!
 You have logged on ${count} times."
 ````

-is translated to the list:
+is translated to the [compile-time sequence](https://dlang.org/articles/ctarguments.html):

 ````D
 "Hello, ", name, "!
 You have logged on ", count, " times."